VoxeLibre/VoxeLibre/CONTRIBUTING.md

 end
 ```

-### Licensing
-By asking us to include your changes in
-this game, you agree that they fall under the terms of the GPLv3, which
-basically means they will become part of a free software.

 ### Developer status
 Active and trusted contributors are often granted write access to the
 MineClone2 repository.
 However you should not push things directly to